 Establishment of a national standard at least equivalent to the UNECE Standard

-DAs may choose to adopt the UNECE Standard as their national standard without including any additional requirements.
+Designated Authorities may choose to adopt the UNECE Standard as their national standard without including any additional requirements.
 Alternatively DAs may choose to establish their own national standard that contains all of the requirements of the UNECE Standard plus additional requirements or more stringent tolerances to meet the DA’s circumstances.
 It may be appropriate for the DA to establish a Board (or committee or other structure) to provide guidance on the implementation of the Standard.

 If a DA establishes a standard that differs from the UNECE Standard, the DA’s standard must be at least equivalent to the UNECE Standard.
 Tolerances and requirements (varietal identity and purity, genealogy, traceability, diseases and pests, external quality and physiology, sizing and labelling) should be no less stringent than those specified in the UNECE Standard.